PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 9.1 Where our Website contains links to other websites and resources provided by third parties, these links are provided for your information only.

 9.2 We have no control over the contents of those sites or resources.

 11.1 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
-An agreement for the Supplier to sell Goods is made on these Conditions when the Supplier accepts an order placed by a Customer online via the Supplier's Website.
-The Supplier shall set out the product description, price with VAT and delivery charges on the order page.
+An agreement for the Supplier to sell Goods is made on these Conditions when the Supplier accepts an order placed by a Customer online via the Supplier's Website or by other distance means.
+The Supplier shall set out the product/Goods description, price with VAT and delivery charges on the order page.

 11.2 The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
 The Customer is responsible for ensuring that the terms of the Order submitted by the Customer are complete and accurate.

 11.3 When confirmation of an Order is received by the Customer from the Supplier, this is to indicate that the Supplier have received the Order.
 It does not indicate that a Contract exists between the parties and the prices and availability of the Goods are subject to change without further notice to the Customer.

 11.4 Such terms as set out within clause 11.3 has been included to protect the Supplier in the case that a mistake has been made in pricing, including but not limited to having inadvertently under-priced goods, no longer being able to supply particular Goods for some reason.
 In the case of a change of price of the Goods, the Supplier will endeavour to contact the Customer to ensure that the revised price for the Goods is acceptable.

 11.5 The Contract constitutes the entire agreement between the parties.
 The Customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of the Supplier which is not set out in the Contract.